unytics/airbyte_serverless/README.md

 abs run my_first_connection
 ```

+> 1. This will launch an Extract-Load Job from the source to the destination.
-> 1. The `run`commmand will only work if you have correctly edited `./connections/my_first_connection.yaml` configuration file.
+> 2. The `run` commmand will only work if you have correctly edited `./connections/my_first_connection.yaml` configuration file.
-> 2. If you chose `bigquery` destination, you must have `gcloud` installed on your machine with default credentials initialized with the command `gcloud auth application-default login`
+> 3. If you chose `bigquery` destination, you must:
+>    + have `gcloud` installed on your machine with default credentials initialized with the command `gcloud auth application-default login`.
+>    + have correctly edited the `destination` section of `./connections/my_first_connection.yaml` configuration file.
+You must have `dataEditor` permission on the chosen BigQuery dataset.
 > 4. Data is always appended at destination (not replaced nor upserted).
 It will be in raw format.
 > 5. If the connector supports incremental extract (extract only new or recently modified data) then this mode is chosen.